Ian Hodson, Head of Reward at the University of Lincoln discusses the impact of switching to digital expenses.

 With a staff of around 1,600 and an additional 1,500 part-time, student ambassadors and researchers also working for the University, we previously used a paper-based process to track and manage their expenses.
 This proved to be a time intensive and less than satisfactory approach as it caused audit chaos, paper receipts getting lost and general discontent from people who weren’t getting paid their expenses on time.

 This certainly didn’t match our vision of becoming a modern university, so we realised that a major change in our expenses management needed to happen, to help turn our vision into a reality.
-We deployed cloud-based software, Expenses, from Selenity.
+We deployed cloud-based software, Selenity Expenses.
 The system means our staff can easily submit and track their expenses claims online or through the Expenses Mobile app, when they want, where they want, with the full audit trail easily accessible if required.

 The ‘cloud’ expenses system was well received by our staff at the time and had a certain ‘wow’ factor when it was first introduced.
 It has since become an almost expected process, particularly by people we’ve attracted to the University from the private sector, many of whom have experienced using an online expenses management system.
 It also supports our image of being a global high-tech organisation.